pagkly/Zed/Investopedia4/Form 8283 Noncash Charitable Contributions Explanation.md

 ### Key Takeaways

 -   Donated noncash items may require an appraisal in order to determine value.
--   Appraisals are not required in cases such as private stock valued at $10,000 or less, and for intellectual property.
+-   Appraisals are not required in cases such as private [[Stock|stock]] valued at $10,000 or less, and for intellectual property.
 -   This form should not be used for expenses acquired for volunteer or charitable work, or for cash or credit contribution payments or expenses.

 ## Who Can File Form 8283: Noncash Charitable Contributions?